Silver screen to boost early detection of cancer in Wigan and Greater Manchester

 “If we can get it right for autistic people and those with a learning disability, we can get it right for everyone.
 If people want to change the story, they need to listen to us, so projects like this are really important.”

-Ali Jones, director of early diagnosis at the Greater Manchester Cancer Alliance, said: “Uptake of cervical screening is 30% for people with a learning disability, versus 70% for people without.
+Ali Jones, director of early diagnosis at the Greater Manchester Cancer Alliance, said: “Uptake of cervical screening is 30 per cent for people with a learning disability, versus 70 per cent for people without.

 “Evidence shows films are an effective way to communicate health information to people with a learning disability.
 We were delighted to fund this important piece of work via our early diagnosis innovation fund, supporting local projects with a focus on early cancer diagnosis.